motdotla/writings/articles/posts/rockets-and-arduinos.md

 });
 ```

-Ok, that will communicate with pin 10 to send an electronic 5 volt signal.
-We will use that signal to send the 9 volt electronic pulse to the rocket's electronic starter.
-Let's do some wiring.
+This program communicates with pin 10 to send an electronic 5 volt signal.
+We will use the 5 volt signal as a communication protocal.
+It will tell the 9 volt battery to send electricity to the rocket engine's electronic starter - igniting the engine.

-## Hardware Setup
+## Wire it up

+1. Place the relay on the board.
+We are going to use the relay to control the 9V battery power.
+2. Wire ground (black wires) to the battery, to the GND pin on the Arduino, and to one of the switch pins on the relay.
+3. Wire the positive (red wires) to the battery, to pin 10 on the Arduino, and to the other switch pin on the relay.

 ![](https://raw.githubusercontent.com/scottmotte/writings/master/images/rockets-arduinos-6.jpg)

-First place, the relay on the board.
-We are going to use the relay to control the 9V battery power.
-Next, wire ground (black wires) to the battery, to the ground on Arduino, and to the ground on the relay.
-Next, wire the positive (red wires) to the battery, to pin 10 on the Arduino, and to the positive on the relay.

 Wiring can be tricky - even with a basic circuit like this.
+Try to mimic the picture above.

-To test it out, connect the final positive and negative to a multimeter.
-Set the multimeter to DC voltage, and run our node script.
+To test it out, connect the outgoing positive and negative to a multimeter.
+Set the multimeter to DC voltage, and run the launch.js node program.

 ```
 node launch.js
 ```

-On launch, the multimeter should show approximately 9 volts.
-This is simulating the voltage we will send to the rocket engine.
+If you did it right, the multimeter will read approximately 9 volts.

 ![](https://raw.githubusercontent.com/scottmotte/writings/master/images/rockets-arduinos-7.jpg)

 ## Prepare the Engine

-Next, let's prepare our rocket engine.
-Place the electronic match in the engine, and then place the plug over it.
-Bend the electronic match slightly to the side.
+Next, prepare the rocket engine.

+1. Place the electronic match in the engine
+2. Insert the plug to hold it in place
+3. Bend the electronic match wires to the side

 ![](https://raw.githubusercontent.com/scottmotte/writings/master/images/rockets-arduinos-8.jpg)

 ![](https://raw.githubusercontent.com/scottmotte/writings/master/images/rockets-arduinos-9.jpg)

-Now, for the final step.

-## Prepare for Launch
+## Connect everything for launch

-Be careful with this step.
-If you accidentally send the 9 Volts down the wire before running your script, the rocket will ignite in your hands.
+**Caution with this step.
+If you accidentally send the 9 Volts down the wire before running your program, the rocket will ignite in your hands.**

-First, put the engine somewhere safe.
-I've placed mine in a vise for this demo.
+1. Place the engine somewhere safe.
+I've placed mine in a vise.
 You could also put it inside your rocket.
+2. Connect a longer wire to the ends of the electronic match.
+Make sure they do not touch each other.
+3. Connect the ends of the longer wire to the positives and negatives coming off the previously built Arduino circuit.

 ![](https://raw.githubusercontent.com/scottmotte/writings/master/images/rockets-arduinos-10.jpg)

-Connect longer wires to the ends of the electronic match.
-Make sure they do not touch each other.

 ![](https://raw.githubusercontent.com/scottmotte/writings/master/images/rockets-arduinos-11.jpg)

-Then connect the ends of the longer wire to the positives and negatives coming off the Arduino circuit.

 ![](https://raw.githubusercontent.com/scottmotte/writings/master/images/rockets-arduinos-12.jpg)

 ![](https://raw.githubusercontent.com/scottmotte/writings/master/images/rockets-arduinos-13.jpg)

 ## Launch

-Run the script and your launch your rocket!
+Run the program and your launch your rocket!

 ```
 node launch.js
 ```